 Fees can be paid by bank transfer to our Public Trust account at Public Trust SEAFIELD SCHOOL OF ENGLISH LTD, account number 02 0536 0305865 01, Reference Number: 9363742TR01, SWIFT: BKNZNZ22.
 Receipt of payment will be acknowledged by the school.

 Please advise the school of your flight arrival & departure details at least 7 days in advance.

-Homestays and other forms of accommodation can be arranged by the school.
+Homestays and other forms of accommodation can be arranged by the school through trusted partners.
 All accommodation arranged by Seafield is inspected for suitability.

 Homestays provide a single room with half board or full board.
 (Full board includes a packed lunch on school days.)